sfaut/zimbra/README.md

 - You must download all CSV attachments starting `2020-01-01`, ex. `Report 2019-12-31.csv` is not downloaded whereas `Report 2020-01-01.csv` is downloaded
 - There are a lot of files, so you must save them as Gzip files
 - Each message subject is unique, but each attachment name is not, so attachments downloaded must have a name in format `Message subject -- Attachment basename.gz`, ex. `Report 2020-01-01.csv.gz`
-- Target directory is the local subdirectory `/mailbox/reports`
+- Target directory is the locale subdirectory `/mailbox/reports`

 PHP and `sfaut\Zimbra` allows you to do that easily :)